Choice Based Credit System

 (a.2) Advanced Tamil (AT) – Those who have studied Tamil up to XII standard and have taken a non-Tamil language under Part I shall take Advanced Tamil.

-The Programme is divided into:
+The Programme is divided into the following:

 (i) Social Ethics – For all I UG students in Semester I.